edqx/small-amongus-server/README.txt

 Contribution
 ============
 If you are contributing to the project, keep in mind the goal of the project.
 Skip certain flows that an Among Us server might carry out if it does not affect the game in a major way.
 Also, use JavaScript tactics such as the logical operators (&&, ||) rather than using if statements, as these can reduce file size by a lot.
 Other size reduction techniques will be suggested if you are not sure.

+Only contribute to the main `index.js` file, as the other `index.min.js` and `index.stripped.js` aren't necessary.

 Also, do not focus on making the program secure or error-prone, and only support actual Among Us clients, even though other clients (e.g. programmable clients) may behave differently.
 The goal of the project is just for a working Among Us server, even if it may be extremely unstable and not suitable for use.